-To become a net zero council by 2030, we have developed a comprehensive Dudley Council Climate Action Plan encompassing operations and activities across the Council.
+To become a net zero Council by 2030, we have developed a comprehensive Dudley Council Climate Action Plan encompassing operations and activities across the Council.

-The Action Plan will be reviewed on an annual basis to refine the current actions within the plan and to develop new actions.
+The Dudley Council Climate Action Plan will be reviewed on an annual basis to refine the current actions within the plan and to develop new actions.

-Alongside delivery of the Climate Action Plan, the Council will be supporting stakeholders and partners to develop a borough-wide climate change action plan for Dudley.
+Alongside the delivery of the Dudley Council Climate Action Plan, the Council will be supporting borough partners to develop a borough-wide climate change action plan for Dudley.

-Cllr Dr Clinton, PhD Cabinet Lead Climate Change
+Cllr Dr Rob Clinton (PhD) Cabinet Lead Climate Change